eyeseast/namethis/README.md

  - For any name, pull up popularity stats for it (rank, total count, etc)
  - Might also show the gender breakdown of a name

+For any given name, I want to know:

+ - How popular has it been over the years?
+ - When was it most popular?
+ - How will it sound with my last name?
+ - What's the gender balance?
+Is it more often a boy's or girl's name?
+ - What names are similar?